luciangreen/SSI/README.md

 # State Saving Interpreter (SSI)

-State Saving Interpreter can save states of the interpreter between times (and will deprecate <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter</a>).
+With the State Saving Interpreter, users can save states of the interpreter between times and deprecate the <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter</a>.

 # Getting Started